GilbertsHub/Images/MorseCode/README.md

-Morse Code Encoder and Decoder Chargt
+Morse Code Encoder and Decoder Charts.

+.pdf for simple printing
+.svg for editing (needs svg editor, such as Inkscape)